- American Physical Society Sites

 ARTICLE VII – ELECTION AND TENURE OF THE OFFICERS AND EXECUTIVE COMMITTEE MEMBERS

-- Nomination and Election of the Vice-Chair, Secretary-Treasurer, and Executive Committee Members.
-Each year the Nominating Committee shall nominate at least two candidates for the office of Vice-Chair, for Secretary-Treasurer during the final year of the term of the current Secretary-Treasurer, and for open positions of Members-at-Large of the Executive Committee.
-The slate of candidates will be balanced as much as possible to ensure wide representation among the various fields of physics included in the membership of the Topical Group.
-The Nominating Committee shall consult with the Chair before approving the nomination of any candidate for a second consecutive term.
+Nomination and Election of the Vice-Chair, Secretary-Treasurer, and Executive Committee Members.
+Each year the Nominating Committee shall recommend to the Executive Committee for approval at least two candidates for the office of Vice-Chair, for Secretary-Treasurer during the final year of the term of the current Secretary-Treasurer, and for open positions of Members-at-Large of the Executive Committee.
+In forming the list of recommended nominees, the Nominating Committee shall consult with the Executive Committee to ensure the slate of candidates is balanced as much as possible to ensure both demographic diversity and wide representation among the various fields of physics included in the membership of the Topical Group, and before recommending the nomination of any candidate for a second consecutive term.
 No later than 12 weeks before the end of the calendar year, the Secretary-Treasurer shall invite all members of the Topical Group to suggest candidates for officers and members of the Executive Committee for the following year.
 Any qualified member proposed as a candidate by not less than five percent of the total Topical Group membership shall be deemed to have been nominated.
 The Nominating Committee shall notify the Secretary-Treasurer of the slate of candidates according to the stated guidelines, eight weeks before the end of the calendar year, except under extraordinary circumstances.
 The Secretary-Treasurer shall inform the Topical Group members of the nominations made and shall poll the Topical Group membership by mail or electronic ballot, stating a closing date for the voting process at least three weeks prior to the start of the next calendar year.
 In the case of an election when the Secretary-Treasurer is a candidate for a second term, the election shall be administered by a process determined by the Executive Committee.
-Ballots shall be returned to and counted by the Secretary-Treasurer or his or her designate.
+Ballots shall be returned to and counted by the Secretary-Treasurer or an assigned designate.
 Election shall be decided by a plurality of those voting.
 If there is a tie, the Executive Committee shall decide the election, with the Chair voting only in the case of a tie among the other Executive Committee members.
 The Secretary-Treasurer shall communicate the results of the election to the Chair at least two weeks prior to the start of the calendar year and shall publish the results in a manner designated for official announcements.

-- Vice-Chair, Chair-Elect, Chair and Past Chair.
+Vice-Chair, Chair-Elect, Chair and Past Chair.
 The member elected as Vice-Chair shall serve in that office for one year, then for one year as Chair-Elect, then for one year as Chair and then for one year as Past Chair.
-The Past Chair shall not be eligible for the office of Vice-Chair in the year following his or her term of office.
+The Past Chair shall not be eligible for the office of Vice-Chair in the year following the term of office as Past Chair.

 If a vacancy occurs in the office of Chair-Elect otherwise than through advancement to Chair, the Vice-Chair shall become Chair-Elect.
 In this case, and also if the office of Vice-Chair becomes vacant for other reasons, the office of Vice-Chair shall remain vacant for the remainder of the term.
 In the next scheduled election, candidates for both Chair-Elect and Vice-Chair shall be nominated.